prokolyvakis/dotfiles/README.md

 # An Ansible Playbook for my Dotfiles Configuration

-It sets up and configures the software I use for development on an Ubuntu desktop & MacOS distributions.
+It automates the setup and configuration of the software I use for development on an Ubuntu desktop & MacOS distributions using [ansible](https://www.ansible.com/)!

 ## What It Does
 - Installs packages.